Virginia Personal Injury Law and Settlements

 • Bard PowerPort Lawsuit: Complications, including infections and thrombosis associated with the use of Bard PowerPort devices

-Virginia Personal Injury Verdicts and Settlement
+Virginia Personal Injury Verdicts and Settlements

-$550,000 Settlement (Norfolk 2024): The plaintiff went to Africa on a trip for work, and advised his doctor.
+$550,000 Settlement (Norfolk 2024): The plaintiff went to Africa on a trip for work and advised his doctor.
 The plaintiff claimed the physician failed to properly document his chart so that subsequent doctors he saw would easily know he had traveled to Africa and been prescribed an anti-malaria prophylactic. approximately two months after he returned from Africa, he presented to the defendant with complaints of chills, night sweats, shaking, headache, and bladder pain.
 He said the physician he saw at that time failed to consider a diagnosis of malaria and failed to order appropriate lab work to determine if he had an infection, including malaria.
 He died a few weeks later from cerebral malaria.

 $3,333,000 Settlement (Norfolk 2024): The decedent was a passenger in a vehicle that was involved in a collision with an Amazon delivery vehicle.
 The decedent’s host vehicle was traveling toward an intersection when the Amazon truck, which was stopped at a stop sign, pulled into the intersection and struck the host vehicle on its passenger side.
 The decedent died from her injuries in the accident.
 Amazon paid $3 million of the settlement and an additional $333,000 was paid by its logistics subcontractor.